Sri Lanka rupee steady; importer dlr demand offsets exporter sales

-COLOMBO, June 28 The Sri Lankan rupee traded steady on Wednesday as dollar demand from importers offset greenback sales by exporters, dealers said.
+COLOMBO, June 28 (Reuters) - The Sri Lankan rupee traded steady on Wednesday as dollar demand from importers offset greenback sales by exporters, dealers said.

 However, the rupee was under pressure on an expected rise in imports.